chfritz/turtles_draw/README.md

 Note: the current implementation assumes that there is no delay coming from the rendering of the turtlesim window.
-This means that if you are running turtlesim remotely, you won't be able to use the GUI because X-forwaring would be too slow.
+This means that if you are running turtlesim remotely, you won't be able to use the GUI because X-forwarding would be too slow.
 In order to still try it out you can create a dummy, headless X server:

 ```sh